lucifer2048/Weather_CLI_APP/README.md

     python SSSAssignment.py

-##API Key Setup
+## API Key Setup
 - Register at OpenWeatherMap to obtain an API key.
 - Replace "your_openweathermap_api_key" in the main.py with your actual API key.

-##Usage
+## Usage
-- Register or log in.
+- Register or login.
-- Search for weather by city name.
+- Search for the weather by city name.
 - View, update, or delete search history.
 - Update profile information.
 - 5-day forecast.